Centre for Globalisation and Governance (CGG)

 (Coordination: Prof. Antje Wiener, PhD AcSS)

-- Research Area 5: Change in institutional constellations that govern Family and Social Work
+- Research Area 5: Change in Institutional Constellations that Frame the Work-Family Relationship

 (Coordination: Prof. Dr. Birgit Pfau-Effinger)